Monday, September 19, 2011

-Well, sauerkraut is not the best in Germany, but a regional specialty across the Rhine in Alsace.
+Well, sauerkraut is not the best in Germany, but rather a regional specialty in Alsace across the Rhine.
 Nothing has more cholesterol than a delicious choucroute royale prepared by a chef with all its sausages and bacon on top.

 Finally, critics of German cooking never say what kind of wurst they mean.
 Who dares throw a Bavarian Weißwurst and a Frankfurter—we Germans call it a Wiener—into the same kettle and place a Thüringer Bratwurst and a Freiburger Rote on the same grill, not to mention the genuine German invention, the Currywurst?

 Cooking and eating in Germany are not national but international or regional.
-Nowadays, instead of potatoes, Germans eat lots of Pasta from Italy, Döner from Turkey, Sushi from Japan, Borsht from Russia, Matjes herrings from Holland, Feta cheese from Greece, Rösti from Switzerland, and ...
-Hamburgers from the States.
+Nowadays, instead of potatoes, Germans eat a lot of Pasta from Italy, Döner from Turkey, Sushi from Japan, Borscht from Russia, Matjes herrings from the Netherlands, Feta cheese from Greece, Rösti from Switzerland, and hamburgers from the United States.

 When I travel, I prefer regional cooking.
 A few weeks ago in Palatinate, I ate Pfälzer Saumagen (stuffed pig's stomach).

 Last weekend, attending my yearly class reunion in Hamburg, I had Labskaus (lobscouse).
-The high point, however, was the Finkenwerder* Speckscholle.
+The highlight, however, was the Finkenwerder Speckscholle.
 A combination of healthy fish and bad cholesterol, i.e., a European plaice crisply fried in bacon, is just delicious.

 *Finkenwerder, once a picturesque fishing village opposite the city of Hamburg on the other side of the Elbe river, is now overgrown by Airbus Industries